apiad/violetear/Readme.md

 For fun, mostly... but also, because CSS is boring and repetitive.
 As a style language, CSS is great at describing the most varied designs.
 However, in terms of productivity, CSS lacks three core features that make programming languages useful: abstraction, encapsulation, and reusability.

-Using a general-purpose programming language to generate CSS we can obtain the best of both worlds: the expresivity of a declarative with the productivity of an imperative language.
+Using a general-purpose programming language to generate CSS we can obtain the best of both worlds: the expresivity of a declarative language like CSS with the productivity of an imperative language like Python.

 ## What?